 The hash of the four-character hexadecimal number is used as the prefix.
 Each character can be any one of the 16 values (0-9, a-f).
 There are 65,536 possible character combinations.
 In the storage system, the data can be distributed to a maximum of 65,536 partitions.
 A maximum of 2,000 operations can be performed on each partition per second.
 You can determine whether the number of buckets that a hash table has meets business requirements based on the request rate.

 To list objects from the sample-bucket-01 bucket whose names contain a specified date such as 2017-11-11, you need only to list all objects from sample-bucket-01.
 In other words, you need only to call the ListObject operation multiple times to obtain all objects in sample-bucket-01 and list the objects whose names contain the specified date.

-- Example 2: Reverse the order of digits that indicate seconds in object names
+- Reverse the order of digits that indicate seconds in object names

 sample-bucket-02/1513160001245.log sample-bucket-02/1513160001722.log sample-bucket-02/1513160001836.log sample-bucket-02/1513160001956.log ... sample-bucket-02/1513160002153.log sample-bucket-02/1513160002556.log sample-bucket-02/1513160002859.log ...

-You can reverse the order of the digits in the UNIX time so that the object names contain no sequential prefixes.
-The object names after reversion:
+In this case, you can reverse the order of the digits in the UNIX timestamp so that the object names contain no sequential prefixes.
+The object names after reversion are as follows:

 sample-bucket-02/5421000613151.log sample-bucket-02/2271000613151.log sample-bucket-02/6381000613151.log sample-bucket-02/6591000613151.log ... sample-bucket-02/3512000613151.log sample-bucket-02/6552000613151.log sample-bucket-02/9582000613151.log ...